-Additional factors beyond asset gathering and income are also part of measuring your Representatives overall performance.
+Additional factors beyond asset gathering and income are also part of measuring your Representative's overall performance.
 We consider factors such as compliance with rules, policies, procedures, code of ethics, industry regulations and standards of conduct.
 We consider your Representative's activities in meeting with you and serving your financial needs.
 We will also assess the quality of your Representative's sales presentations to you, which assessment can involve contacting you and asking for your feedback.

-The various factors of our bonus decisions create conflicts, as your Representative has an interest in establishing a relationship with you, and for recommending our products and services.
+The various factors of our variable pay decisions create conflicts, as your Representative has an interest in establishing a relationship with you, and for recommending our products and services.

-Also, other personnel, like HSBC relationship managers in the branches and supervisors, are also eligible for bonuses affected by your Representative's recommendations.
+Certain supervisors in the Wealth Centers, are also eligible for discretionary variable pay affected by your Representative's recommendations.
 To the extent that supervisors are reviewing transactions that generate income and assets for the accounts serviced by Representatives, they also have a conflict of interest.
-We mitigate that conflict through policies and procedures and by measuring the overall performance of those supervisors when considering whether and how much of a potential discretionary bonus they may receive.
+We mitigate that conflict through policies and procedures and by measuring the overall performance of those supervisors when considering whether and how much of a potential discretionary variable pay they may receive.